vmstio/docs/content/infrastructure/networking.md

 # Networking

-The local IP space used between systems on our virtual private cloud (VPC) network is issued by DigitalOcean, with static IP addresses that are assigned at creation of the Droplet and persist throughout the lifecycle of the virtual machines.
+The local IP space used between systems on our virtual private cloud (VPC) network is issued by DigitalOcean, with static IP addresses that are assigned at the creation of the Droplet and persist throughout the lifecycle of the virtual machines.

 Where possible, any communication between internal nodes is encrypted even though the communication takes place on the VPC network.